SecureHats/SecureHacks/scripts/Azure/Sentinel/Enable-AlertRules/readme.md

 ### Dataconnectors

 - Name of the data connectors to create the detection rules for.
-- The DataConnectors has tab completion and can have multiple values.
+- The DataConnectors parameter has tab completion and can have multiple values.

 ```powershell
 Enable-AlertRules `